Roxve/Covalent/README.md

 **you need gcc installed in path to compile**

-**you only need the covalent exe and libs folder (they should be locatened in >
+**you only need the covalent exe and libs folder (they should be locatened in same folder) libs should contain runtime.o built from src/backend/c/std.c should be automatically built using cargo**

-you need to get bdwgc header files on arch the package is gc on ubuntu its lib>you also need gc.o compile it from [bdwgc](https://github.com/ivmai/bdwgc) and> to compile gc.o use this command (will generate broken gc in some systems open>
+you need to get bdwgc header files on arch the package is gc on ubuntu its libgc-dev you also need gc.o compile it from [bdwgc](https://github.com/ivmai/bdwgc) to compile gc.o use this command (will generate broken gc in some systems open issue if you get errors)
 ```
 gcc -I include -c extra/gc.c
 ```